twowheelstogo/lulis-proxy-traefik/README.md

 sudo vim /etc/hosts
 ```

-and add an entry for the DigitalOcean droplet,
+and add an entry for the GCP droplet,

 ```
 XXX.XXX.XXX.XXX reaction.server